-Several studies support the emerging concept that inflammation controls stem cell fate/behaviour coordinating tissue repair (Munoz-Canoves and Serrano, 2015; Tidball and Villalta, 2010) and this balance is probably skewed in patients with late phases of chronic diseases, like muscle dystrophies (Leung and Wagner, 2013) and in aging (Serrano and Munoz-Canoves, 2017).
+Several studies support the emerging concept that inflammation controls stem cell fate/behaviour coordinating tissue repair and this balance is probably skewed in patients with late phases of chronic diseases, like muscle dystrophies and in aging.

 We will focus on how the inflammatory, myogenic and vascular components integrate to coordinate muscle regeneration and how fibrosis develops in pathological conditions.
-We will investigate the role of HMGB1, a nuclear redox-sensitive protein that acts extracellularly as an alarmin to modulate inflammation or tissue repair, depending on its redox state (Tirone et al., 2018; Venereau et al., 2013).
+We will investigate the role of HMGB1, a nuclear redox-sensitive protein that acts extracellularly as an alarmin to modulate inflammation or tissue repair, depending on its redox state.

 To Identify the cell types that are the source of HMGB1 during muscle regeneration and the signaling pathways mediating HMGB1 activities in SCs